American manual alphabet: Rhythm, speed and movement

 When fingerspelling, the hand is at shoulder height; it does not bounce with each letter.
-A double letter within a word is signed in different ways, through a bounce of your hand, a slide of your hand, or repeating the sign of a letter.
+A double letter within a word is signed in different ways, through a bounce of the hand, a slide of the hand, or repeating the sign of a letter.
 Letters are signed at a constant speed; a pause functions as a word divider.
 The first letter may be held for the length of a letter extra as a cue that the signer is about to start fingerspelling.

 Uses

-Fingerspelling is primarily used for borrowing words from English.
-It is typically only used in a specific set of circumstances.
-The following are words that might need to be fingerspelled: proper names, brand names, place names, and all other words that do not have a conventional sign.
-In other instances, use fingerspelling sparingly.
+Fingerspelling is typically only used in a specific set of circumstances, primarily for proper names (including personal, brand, and place names) and other words that do not have a conventional sign, usually borrowed words from English or other languages.
+In other instances, fingerspelling is used sparingly.

 Changes and variations in the manual alphabet

 Like other languages, American Sign Language is constantly evolving.
 While changes in fingerspelling are less likely, slight changes still occur over time.
-The manual alphabet looks differently today than it did merely decades ago.
+The manual alphabet looks different today than it did merely decades ago.
 A prime example of this pattern of change is found in the "screaming 'E'".
 Older generations of deaf individuals still insist that the "E" handshape requires that the thumb make contact with the tips of the index and middle fingers.
 Meanwhile, younger generations are beginning to produce a handshape that separates the thumb from the other fingers on the lower end of the palm.